 Relevant questions

-• How did you find the total number of shoes in the table of values?
+• How can you determine the total number of shoes using the table of values? the graph? the equation?

-• How many shoes will be on the stairs if Eric has 6 guests?
+• Use the equation to determine how many shoes will be on the stairs if Eric has 6 guests?
+15 guests?
+Verify the reasonableness of your answer using the table of values and the graph.

-Source: Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 238.

 Knowledge: Interpolation